-The American Academy of Pediatric Dentistry has stated that 80 to 90% of cavities in adolescents develop on the chewing surface of permanent teeth and most of the cavities are located on the molars.
+The American Academy of Pediatric Dentistry Near You has stated that 80 to 90% of cavities in adolescents develop on the chewing surface of permanent teeth and most of the cavities are located on the molars.
 They are commonly referred to as a fissure or pit decay and these cavities can easily be prevented by applying a protective coating of a dental sealant.

 Dental sealants are a thin plastic material that is bonded on the surface of a child’s back teeth.
 They work as a protectant to prevent food and debris from getting trapped within the gaps of the tooth.
 Dental sealants do not hamper in the chewing of the food but only prevent the development of bacteria which is often a cause for deterioration and rot.

 Many parents believe there is no need to seal baby teeth because they are not permanent and will fall off eventually.
 However, the sealants dentist near you will recommend that any tooth that is at risk of tooth decay should be sealed.
 Teeth with deep pits and fissures can also be sealed even if it’s a baby tooth.
 The American Dental Association has recommended the sealing of permanent and premolars as soon they erupt which is usually between the ages of 6 to 13.